Student Spotlights

 Professor Alicia Re Cruz (ANTH), Dr. Valerie Martinez-Ebers (PSCI), and Professor Roberto Calderon (HIST).

-What made you decide to major in LCEP?
+What made you decide to major in LLAS?

 I wanted to educate myself about the social, political, and economic conditions of the Latino/a/x people.